-1. Example Formula: (Total Project Cost X .25 = Match) If you know your TOTAL project cost is, FOR EXAMPLE, \$1,066,666, then multiply that amount by .25 to find the required match, \$266,666, and the REMAINDER, \$800,000, is the federal amount to be requested, which provides 75% of the project total.

-2. Example Formula: (Federal Portion / .75) - Federal Portion = Match) If you know the federal amount you would like to request is, FOR EXAMPLE, 1,000,000, divide that amount by .75 (1,333,333) and subtract by 1,000,000 to identify your required 333,333 in matching funds or services.
+- 1) Example Formula: (Total Project Cost X .5 = Match) If you know your TOTAL project cost is, FOR EXAMPLE, \$2,000,000, then multiply that amount by .5 to find the required match, \$1,000,000, and the REMAINDER, \$1,000,000, is the federal amount to be requested, which provides 50% of the project total. - 2) Example Formula: (Federal Portion / .5) Federal Portion = Match) If you know the federal amount you would like to request is, FOR EXAMPLE, \$1,500,000, divide that amount by .5 (\$3,000,000) and subtract by \$1,500,000 to identify your required \$1,500,000 in matching funds or services.

-C. Leveraging Criteria.
-In addition to the cost match requirement described in Section III.B. above, EPA will evaluate proposals based on a leveraging criterion.
-In order to be considered for evaluation, any leveraged funds/resources, and their source, must be identified in the full proposal.
-Leveraging is generally when an applicant proposes to provide its own additional funds/resources or those from a third party to support or complement the project which are above and beyond the EPA grant funds awarded and the required match, which for SFBWQIF is 25%.
-Funds described as leveraging are NOT to be included in Form SF 424 or the budget form SF 424(A).
-If leveraged funds are submitted on proposal budget forms, they are subject to match provisions in the grant regulations (40 CFR 30.23 or 40 CFR 31.24, as applicable).
-For this solicitation, applicants should not provide overmatches as forms of leveraging.

-Leveraged funds and resources may be provided in various forms.
-Examples are federal grant funding, an applicant's own resources, funds and other resources from businesses, labor organizations, non-profit organizations, education and training providers, or resources from other third party sources.
-The description of leveraged resources should not be included in the budget forms and the costs need not be eligible and allowable project costs under the EPA assistance agreement.
-The description of the leveraged resources should be part of the grant workplan indicating what the applicant is expecting the proposed leveraging will produce consistent with the applicant's proposal.
-EPA expects an applicant to make the effort to secure the leveraged resources described in their proposals.
-If the proposed leveraging does not materialize during grant performance, then EPA may reconsider the legitimacy of the award and/or take other appropriate action as authorized by 40 CFR Parts 30 or 31 as applicable.

-D. Threshold Eligibility Criteria.
+- C. Threshold Eligibility Criteria.
 These are requirements which if not met by the time of initial proposal submission will result in elimination of the proposal from further consideration for funding.
 Only proposals that meet all of these criteria will be ranked against the evaluation criteria (see Section V) of this announcement.
-Applicants deemed ineligible for funding consideration as a result of the threshold eligibility review will be notified within 15 calendar days of the ineligibility determination.

-1. Applicant Eligibility: Applicants must meet the applicant eligibility requirements described in Section III.
-A.

-2. Priorities: Projects must protect and restore the water quality (including aquatic habitat) in the San Francisco Bay and its watersheds.

-3. EPA Strategic Plan: Proposals must support Strategic Plan Goal 2 and 4 of EPA's Strategic Plan as specified in Section I.C.1.

-4. Twenty-five (25) % Match: Applicants must demonstrate how they will provide a 25% match of the total project cost as described in Section III.
-B.

-5. CCMP Consistency: Proposals must describe how the activities are consistent with SFEP's CCMP by reviewing Attachment A and identifying relevant CCMP objective(s) and action(s) to be implemented by the project.

-6. Substantial Compliance: Proposals must substantially comply with the proposal submission instructions and requirements set forth in Section IV or else they will be rejected.
-However, where a page limit is expressed in Section IV with respect to the proposal narrative, pages in excess of the page limitation will not be reviewed.

-7. Project Location: Projects that are not carried out within one or more of the nine Bay Area counties (Marin, Napa, Sonoma, Solano, Contra Costa, Alameda, Santa Clara, San Mateo, and San Francisco) are ineligible.
+Applicants deemed ineligible for funding consideration as a result of the threshold eligibility review will be notified within 15 calendar days of the ineligibility determination. - 1.
+Applicant Eligibility: Applicants must meet the applicant eligibility requirements described in Section III.
+A. - 2.
+Priorities: Projects must protect and restore the water quality (including aquatic habitat) in the San Francisco Bay and its watersheds. - 3.
+EPA Strategic Plan: Proposals must support Strategic Plan Goal 2 of EPA's Strategic Plan as specified in Section I.C.1. - 4.
+Fifty (50) % Match: Applicants must demonstrate how they will provide a minimum 50% match of the total project cost as described in Section III.
+B. - 5.
+CCMP Consistency: Proposals must describe how the proposed activities are consistent with SFEP's CCMP by reviewing Attachment A and identifying relevant CCMP objective(s) and action(s) to be implemented by the project. - 6.
+Substantial Compliance: Proposals must substantially comply with the proposal submission instructions and requirements set forth in Section IV or else they will be rejected.
+However, where a page limit is expressed in Section IV with respect to the proposal narrative, pages in excess of the page limitation will not be reviewed. - 7.
+Project Location: Projects that are not carried out within one or more of the nine Bay Area counties (Marin, Napa, Sonoma, Solano, Contra Costa, Alameda, Santa Clara, San Mateo, and San Francisco) are ineligible. - 8a.

-8a.
 Initial Proposal Submission: Initial proposals must be received by EPA via Grants.gov, mail, overnight delivery, hand delivery, or courier service by 5:00pm Pacific Standard Time on March 16, 2012, as specified in Section IV of this announcement.
 Applicants are responsible for ensuring that their initial proposals reach the designated person/office specified in Section IV of the announcement by the submission deadline.
-Failure to do so may result in your proposal not being reviewed.
+Failure to do so may result in your proposal not being reviewed. - b.

-b.
 Proposals received after the submission deadline will be considered late and returned to sender without further consideration unless the applicant can clearly demonstrate that it was late due to EPA mishandling or because of technical difficulties associated with www.grants.gov.
-Where Section IV requires initial proposal receipt by a specific person/office by the submission deadline, receipt by an agency mailroom is not sufficient.
+Where Section IV requires initial proposal receipt by a specific person/office by the submission deadline, receipt by an agency mailroom is not sufficient. - c.

-c.
 Initial proposals submitted by fax or emailed directly to EPA Region 9 will not be considered.